 Scammers will typically pose as an authority figure; i.e. government officials, loan officers, lottery officials, etc. Victims are usually led to believe that they owe money or are entitled to a large sum of cash and need to pay processing fees.
 Sometimes, those requests are for payments to be made in gift cards.

 A great example would be the Jamaican Lottery Scam; A “winner” receives a call that they won the jackpot but fees need to be paid before the winnings can be disbursed.
 This is not possible, as only legal citizens can participate in each country’s lottery system.

-TIP: Be wary of online romantic relationships where someone urges you to give them money or share your onling banking credentials.
-It may sound innocent, but the person might be trying to gain access to your accounts or credit cards.
+Be wary of online romantic relationships where someone urges you to give them money or share your mobile or online banking credentials.
+It may sound innocent, but the person might be trying to gain access to your checking accounts, savings accounts, or credit cards.

 Know the checks you’re cashing.

 Thieves attempt to commit fraud by contacting a seller or buyer regarding an item for sale.
 This can happen if you are selling or buying an item or service.

 A more common scam CoVantage Credit Union wants our members to be aware of involves the “buyer” purchasing an item by sending a check for an amount larger than the sale price.
 The draft is usually a fraudulent certified check that looks real.
 Once you receive the check, the thief states that it was a clerical error and asks the seller to send back a check or wire funds for the difference.
 When the check is returned as fraudulent, the seller is now responsible for the full amount of the sent check.

 While apps like CashApp or Facebook Pay seem like more secure alternatives to checks or cash, these services can also be used fraudulently.
 Be sure you really know who you are sending money to when using these kinds of apps.